pradhapanr/Algorithms/QuickHull/README.md

 ### <b>Instructions for Execution</b>
 A makefile has been provided for execution of the program.
-Simply open a terminal inside the QuickHull directory and input the following command to make the QuickHull executable:
+Simply open a terminal inside the QuickHull directory and input the following command to make the quick_hull executable:

 ````
 make all